rossetti/KSLBook/docs/04-Chapter4.md

 simulation.
 A `SimulationReporter` has the ability to write out statistical output associated with the simulation.
-The code uses the `printAcrossReplicationSummaryStatistics()` method to write out a simple summary report across the 50 replications for the `Counter`.
-Note that using the `Counter` to count the events provided for automatically collected statistics across the replications for the counter.
+The code uses the `printAcrossReplicationSummaryStatistics()` method to write out a simple summary report across the 50 replications for the `Counter.` Note that using the `Counter` to count the events provided for automatically collected statistics across the replications for the counter.
 As you can see from the output, the average number of events is close to the